biocorecrg/RNAseq_course_2019/docs/alnpractical.md

 **IMPORTANT: When running QualiMap on many samples**
 * Make sure to give to the output folder the name corresponding to a running sample; e.g., ./QC/A549_0_1; otherwise you will end up with files and folders for the last running sample only.
 * If you run QualiMap in parallel for many samples, make sure to create a different tmp-folder for each sample; e.g., ./tmp/A549_0_1.
-* QualiMap runs are slow because it sorts the BAM file by read names.
-To speed it up, you can use samtools to sort the BAM files in parallel and using multiple CPUs.
+* QualiMap sorts BAM files by read names.
+To speed up this part of the program execution, you can use samtools to sort the BAM files in parallel and using multiple CPUs and then to give to QualiMap a BAM file sorted by read names and provide an option --sorted.
+**For detail on the QualiMap options, see [QualiMap documentation](http://qualimap.bioinfo.cipf.es/doc_html/command_line.html#rna-seq-qc).**

 <br/>